Wunderfitz/harbour-fernschreiber/README.md

 You get the Telegram API ID and hash as soon as you've registered your own application on [https://my.telegram.org](https://my.telegram.org).

-Moreover, you need to have a compiled version of [TDLib](https://github.com/tdlib/td) in the subfolder `tdlib/lib` that fits to the target device architecture (e.g. armv7hl) as this repository only includes the header and make files of TDLib.
+Moreover, you need to have a compiled version of [TDLib](https://github.com/tdlib/td) in the sub-directory `tdlib`.
+This sub-directory must contain another sub-directory that fits to the target device architecture (e.g. armv7hl, i486).
+Within this directory, there needs to be a folder called `lib` that contains at least `libtdjson.so`.
+For armv7hl the relative path would consequently be `tdlib/armv7hl/lib`.
+Before compiling the project, be sure to set the target architecture in the project file `harbour-fernschreiber.pro` correctly using the variable `TARGET_ARCHITECTURE`.
+This can most certainly be automated.
+Pull requests welcome! ;)

 ## Credits
 This project uses